SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center.md

 ## Overview

-> Important: Control Center integration is only meaningful for iOS apps.

-``Player`` natively integrates with the iOS Control Center.
+``Player`` natively integrates with the Control Center.
 Most of this integration happens automatically but your app is still responsible of activating the player instance which must be associated with the Control Center.
 It must also provide the metadata (title, artwork image) associated with the ``PlayerItem`` currently being played.

 > Note: For an example of use have a look at the <doc:integrating-with-control-center> tutorial.